Is This Survey Broken or Rigged? I Used Cursor to Find Out

 A Bug, Not a Conspiracy

-Cursor helped me confirm this was a bug, not an intentional design decision.
+Cursor helped me confirm this was a CSS bug, not an intentional design decision.
 The evidence was clear:

 1. The 0-6 field was correctly included in other CSS rules—input box styling, row backgrounds, flex layouts.
 Only the :checked::before rule was forgotten.